Effective from: May 2018

 Razor Research takes the issues of data protection and information security very seriously.
 We are committed not only to the letter of the law, but also to the spirit of the law.
 We place high importance on the correct, lawful and fair handling of all personal data, respecting the legal rights, privacy, and trust of all individuals we work with.

 Razor Research is registered with Information Commissioner’s Office as a data controller (registration reference ZA334522).
-We abide by the requirements of the GDPR and the Data Protection Act (1998) and by professional codes of conduct established by the Market Research Society (MRS) and by the Association of Qualitative Researchers (AQR).
+We abide by the requirements ofthe Data Protection Act 2018 and by professional codes of conduct established by the Market Research Society (MRS) and by the Association of Qualitative Researchers (AQR).

 Data is information which is stored electronically on a computer, telephone, voice recorder or other device, or in the cloud, or in paper-based filing systems.